Language

 Notes

-When converting user input or external data, it is strongly recommended to use int.TryParse() instead of int.Parse().
+When converting user input or external data, using int.TryParse() is safer than int.Parse().
 If the input is not a valid number, int.Parse() throws an exception and halts the program, whereas int.TryParse() lets you handle the failure safely.

 Convert.ToInt32() can also convert a string to an integer, but it differs in that passing null returns 0 instead of throwing an exception.
 For details, see Convert.ToString() / Convert.ToInt32().